 That’s why I registered both my son and me for a scuba-diving lesson a few months ago.
 I was upfront about my fears—drowning, for one.
 I told him I wasn’t sure I could leap off the dive boat and make my way to the ocean floor.

-Turns out being brave together—with me welcoming his supportive underwater fist pumps—forged a new bond and put us on equal footing.
+Turns out being brave together in this parent teen activity—with me welcoming his supportive underwater fist pumps—forged a new bond and put us on equal footing.

 Whether your adventure of choice is singing at a karaoke club, winter camping, or tackling a construction project, new experiences deliver a hit of dopamine, the feel-good neurochemical released when the brain is stimulated, says clinical psychologist Laura Kastner, Ph.D., who is also a professor at the University of Washington and the author of five books for parents.